bionlp-hzau/Tutorial_4_CRF/README.md

 Step 1.
 Read the text book.
 Klinger, Roman, and Katrin Tomanek.
 Classical probabilistic models and conditional random fields.
 TU, Algorithm Engineering, 2007.
 Link: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.645.5543&rep=rep1&type=pdf
-(The theorem part of CRF is given in the graduate course in HZAU, i.e., "Bio text mining and knowledge discovery", in every Spring.)

 Alternatively, Sutton, Charles, and Andrew McCallum.
 "An introduction to conditional random fields."
 Foundations and Trends® in Machine Learning 4, no. 4 (2012): 267-373.
 Link of a short version: https://publist.ist.ac.at/attachments/0000/0292/crf-tutorial.pdf

 For readers who'd like to know more about parameter optimization.
 Viterbi algorithm on HMM is a MUST-TO-READ:
 Link: http://www.robots.ox.ac.uk:5000/~vgg/rg/papers/hmm.pdf

+For undertanding CRF in a concret mathmatical way, check the slide 《图模型，ME，HMM和CRF》in https://hzaubionlp.com/nlp4underg/.

 Step 2.
 Follow the experiment tutorial.
 CRF实验.pdf